jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 *First come the exits a and b, and then come the entrances c, d and e.*

 If an access symbol is drawn to denote direction, it is by default put in the section between the exits and entrances.
-So not neccessarily close to the eventual symbol pointed at.
+So not necessarily close to the eventual symbol pointed at.
 In other words: the access symbol is usually put in front of the border that is first entered.

 ![](images/Symbol%20Language%20(2004).083.png)